berserktech/ideas/meta/manifesto/README.md

-# Manifesto
+﻿# Manifesto

-Aquí nuestro Manifesto.
+Here's our Manifesto.

-Originalmente fue publicado aquí: https://medium.com/berserktech/manifesto-b9eda0fda1a7

-En este directorio podemos trabajar en mejorarlo. 🙌

-Gracias,
-Daniel.
+It was originally published here: https://medium.com/berserktech/manifesto-b9eda0fda1a7

+Let's make it better together 🙌

+Cheers,